mattbrailsford/umbraco-fluidity/docs/_pages/02-api-08-list-view-layouts.md

 permalink: /api/list-view-layouts/index.html
 ---

 List view layouts allow you to provide custom angular views to be used by the list view UI.
-By default there are two build in layouts, `FluidityTableListViewLayout` which displays results in a tablular layout and `FluidityGridListViewLayout` which displays results in a tiled grid layout.
+By default there are two build in layouts, `FluidityTableListViewLayout` which displays results in a tabular layout and `FluidityGridListViewLayout` which displays results in a tiled grid layout.

 ### Defining a list view layout